dch133/Rapidly-Exploring-Random-Trees-with-Point-and-Line-Robot-/README.md

 # Rapidly-Exploring-Random-Trees-with-Point-and-Line-Robot-
 Implementing RRT planning algorithm in 2D with a point robot (x,y) and a line robot (x,y,theta)

-RRT ran with uniform and Gaussian distributing.
+RRT ran with uniform and Gaussian distribution.

 point robot: rrt_planner_point_robot.py